kizitoomoit/Learn_Cpp/Getting_Started/Introduction.md

 The tools needed for us to successfully program in C++ is as follows:-
 1. Text editor - for us to be able to write our source code and save it somehwere on the computer.
-2. Debugger - This will help us be the dectective by helping us track and elminate bugs, another technical term introduced "bug" but don't worry I got you covered we will come to that in a moment.
+2. Debugger - This will help us be the dectective by helping us track and elminate bugs, another technical term introduced *bug* but don't worry I got you covered we will come to that in a moment.
 3. Compiler - This now helps us convert our well written C++ source code which is human readable language to machine readable language for the machine to understand the instructions we are giving it to execute.
+4. IDE - This is an Intergrated Development Environment which is basically Text editor, Debugger and Compiler combined together into one program.

+*bug* - In computer programming a bug refers to an error that accurs in a source code written by a programmer.